-Human beings appear to be very different on the surface.
-Our physical features, goals, and preferences, about practically everything, are very different, but at the deepest levels of everyone’s being we desire the same things.
-We want to find happiness, satisfaction, and contentment.
-Only when you uncover your deepest desires will you be able to find the fulfillment in life that you truly deserve.
+On the surface, human beings appear to be very different.
+Our physical appearances, goals, and preferences about practically everything come in endless variations, but at the deepest levels, everyone desires the same things.
+We want to attain life satisfaction, happiness, and fulfillment.
+Only when you uncover your deepest desires will you be able to find the fulfillment in life that you truly deserve?

 While on the surface it seems that we are all very different, the truth is that at the deepest levels of ourselves what we all truly want is happiness and fulfillment.
-Every action that we take benefits us in someway and is taken to increase the levels of fulfillment that we feel.
-Oftentimes, the decisions that we make greatly emphasis short term gains, even if there are long-term consequences.
-This is evident by examining how individuals smoke cigarettes, drink alcohol until they blackout, or even cut their wrist in an attempt to gain some type of ‘pleasure’ or ‘happiness.’
+Every action that we take benefits us in some way and is taken to increase the levels of fulfillment that we feel.
+Oftentimes, the decisions that we make greatly emphasize short-term gains, even if there are long-term consequences.
+This is evident by examining how individuals smoke cigarettes, drink alcohol until they blackout, or even cut their wrists in an attempt to gain some type of ‘pleasure’.

 At the surface level, every action and decision we make in regard to our career, health, relationships, and intellectual needs are done so to help us meet our deepest spiritual desire of fulfillment, however, the vast majority of our choices do not produce the levels of happiness that we truly desire.